jfx41/hiveos/AMD/README.md

 alias t='tail -n 100 -f'
 ```

-## This is what happens if you try and patch an already patched amd-oc (just hit ENTER twice if you do this)
+## This is what happens if you try and patch an already patched amd-oc
+## Just hit ENTER twice if you do this!
 ```
 root@hiveos:~# amd-oc-patch
 Starting AMD OC patch process ...